justindujardin/mathy/libraries/website/docs/ml/overview.md

 ### Lists to Observations

-Math turns a list of math expression nodes into a feature list that captures characteristics of the input.
+Mathy turns a list of math expression nodes into a feature list that captures characteristics of the input.
 Specifically, mathy converts a node list into two lists, one with **node types** and another with **node values**:

 `features:-3 * (4 + 7)`